stinkytroll/tech264-cloud-linux/azure/azure_notes.md

 12. Select **delete** once more to confirm **deletion**.

 We leave the Virtual Network and SSH Key as they can be reused.

+# SSH Security
+Even though only you have your SSH key, people can still attempt to access your VM.
+Keeping your VM secure is important to prevent data breaches and other security issues.

+1. Navigate to **Network Settings**.
+2. Locate **Inbound security rules** under **Settings**.
+3. Find your SSH rule and change **Source** from **Any** to your own IP address to stop people from trying to access your VM.

+However, when you turn off the VM, the IP will change.

+If we're not SSHing into it for a long time, we could...

+1. Change access for **SSH** to **Deny**.
+This means NO ONE can get access.